Infant Feeding Tube: Uses, Types, Procedure And Risks

 For the feeding tube to be removed, your baby’s doctor may remove it themselves or instruct you to remove it.
 The tape first needs to be loosened, and the tube must be pinched to avoid breathing stomach contents.
 The tube may then be gently pulled out of the nostrils.
 Changing the tube should ideally be done once a month if it doesn’t already get clogged or damaged (8).
 Note that this removal technique is applicable to a nasogastric tube.
 So, you may ask your doctor for the removal of other types of feeding tubes.

-Feeding tubes for infants can help provide feeding support to babies who can’t consume food due to gastrointestinal issues or difficulty swallowing food.
-You may consider using a feeding tube for your baby for a while after consulting a healthcare provider.
+Feeding tubes for infants can help provide feeding support to babies who can’t consume food due to gastrointestinal issues or have difficulty swallowing food.
+You may also consider a feeding tube for a baby not gaining weight.
+Use a feeding tube for your baby for a while after consulting a healthcare provider.
 However, once they grow up and can eat properly, you may do away with it to check if your baby is doing fine.
 It is essential as feeding tubes can affect a baby’s digestion.
 Thus, it should be used only when essential for survival.
 If you continue using it for a long duration, ensure it is extremely clean to prevent the baby from catching any unwanted feeding tube infections.

 Infographic: Tube Feeding For Infants At Home